raphael-proust/raphael-proust.github.io/games/dice-mda.md

 ## Mechanics

 The first level, the *mechanics* level, is the one of individual rules.
-It describes how the simplest parts of the game interact with each other (“this bonus is added to the result of that dice throw”, “this statistic is compared to that threshold”), how quantities evolve over the course of a game (“increase that statistic by this amount”, “reduce your hit points by this number”), what physical actions players take (“roll two dice and keep the highest”, “move this piece that many squares”).
+It describes how the simplest parts of the game interact with each other (“this bonus is added to the result of that dice roll”, “this statistic is compared to that threshold”), how quantities evolve over the course of a game (“increase that statistic by this amount”, “reduce your hit points by this number”), what physical actions players take (“roll two dice and keep the highest”, “move this piece that many squares”).

 The mechanics are also the immediate way (but not the most important way) through which players experience the game.
 They form the interface of the game, in the same way that the buttons and dialogue boxes form the interface of a program.